-The Advanced Porcelain Dental Laboratory Technology (APDLT) course is designed to train the student in the fabrication of fixed dental prostheses utilizing advanced digital technologies.
-Students will navigate through the course by using a systematic approach which covers a wide spectrum of indications and functions utilizing the latest software applications that allow for optimal digital workflows.
-The laboratory practical experiences will integrate full contouring, layering, and pressing techniques.
-The course will expose students to porcelain application techniques, to include intrinsic modification and individualized characterization.
+The Advanced Porcelain Dental Laboratory Technology Course is designed to train the student in the fabrication of advanced porcelain techniques utilizing digital dental technology.
+Students will navigate through course by using a systematic approach which covers a wide spectrum of indications and functions utilizing the latest software applications that allow for optimal digital workflows.
+The laboratory practical experience will integrate full contouring, porcelain layering, and porcelain pressing techniques.
+This course will expose students to porcelain restoration techniques to include intrinsic modifications, individualized characterization and shade matching using photo images.